 Aldo Leopold Nature Center has been serving area students, teachers and families since 1994, when it was founded by a group of dedicated local supporters, including Madison business leader and philanthropist Terry Kelly, Aldo Leopold’s eldest daughter Nina Leopold Bradley, and a board of directors.
 ALNC was incorporated as a 501c3 nonprofit organization with a mission to “teach the student to see the land, understand what he sees, and enjoy what he understands,” in the words of Aldo Leopold.
 Around this time, ALNC also spearheaded Nature Net, which has continued to connect regional environmental education providers and resources with schools and families around Wisconsin for more than 25 years.

 Since our humble beginning in a converted greenhouse, our programs and offerings have evolved.
-We’ve grown from serving 4,000 visitors a year in 1994 to over 80,000 school children, their families and members of our community in 2019.
+We’ve grown from serving 4,000 visitors a year in 1994 to over 80,000 school children, their families and members of our community annually.
 Over time, our dedicated staff, board and community stakeholders have worked together to expand our summer camp and field trip programs and add a wide variety of opportunities for kids, their families, teachers and community members to connect with nature, including programs for preschool-aged children, scouts, homeschool students, educators, the public and more.

 With growing interest in our educational programs and ever-increasing numbers of visitors, we’ve needed to expand our facility throughout the years.
 The converted greenhouse was replaced by the original nature center in 1997, providing necessary teaching and administrative space.
 In 2012, we unveiled an 11,000-square-foot addition that added an expanded lobby, public amenities, exhibit space and our Science on a Sphere and the Blue Marble Immersion Theaters.
 ALNC’s facility has also featured many sustainability and green building features over the years.